 Developed by NYU’s internationally recognized Art and Art Professions Department, this 4-week online program is designed to provide students interested in the broad scope of art with an introduction to the experience of being an art student at a prestigious New York City institution.

-With only 54 slots, this program seeks to create a close-knit community of established and beginner creatives.
-Students will work directly with practicing art professionals and peers.View work from previous years
+This program seeks to create a close-knit community of established and beginner creatives.
+Students will work directly with practicing art professionals and peers.Learn more about NYU's high school programs.

 Goals for our virtual students: